I have a BA in history and creative writing and an MA in history. I enjoy politics, movies, television, poker, video games, and trivia.

 Around the age of 30, I sold a condominium and moved into a townhouse.
 I did all the moving.
 Unfortunately, my condo was on the top floor.
 So, moving required taking everything down several flights of stairs.

-The next morning I woke up and I couldn't move.
+The next morning I woke up, and I couldn't move.
 I locked my back.
 The muscles seized.
 I could barely get out of bed.
 Gingerly, I walked down the stairs, almost falling.
 I went to the refrigerator and pulled out a full gallon of milk.
 I thought the pain was going to kill me.
 The lifting of that milk let me know something was terribly wrong.
 The pain shot down my leg and up my back.
-In one word: excruciating.
+One word: excruciating.

 Learning About Recovery

 Often, most doctors can't exactly tell you what's wrong with your back.
 However, they can tell you that most back injuries are solved through exercise.
 Core strength is a great way to prevent back injuries.
 However, once you have a back injury, most doctors will suggest physical therapy instead of surgery.

 I know of a number of people who opted for a surgery that didn't work.
 Then they needed a second, third, and fourth surgery.
 Much better to try physical therapy first.
 Once you have surgery, you can't go back.

 Recovering from a back injury when the doctor suggests physical therapy requires dedication.
 There's no way around it.

 Sure, you can take drugs.
 You can wear braces.
 However, if you don't solve the root problem, you'll continue to have back issues.
 That's why the physical fitness industry makes such a big deal about core strength.